Moderna May Start HIV Vaccine Trials As Early As This Week

 A number of potential HIV vaccines have been introduced over the years, only to be shelved during clinical trials for failing to adequately prevent the virus, PinkNews reports.
 Others were discontinued due to safety concerns.
 Until this point, scientists have not found a vaccine for HIV, but have found some success in treatments like antiretroviral therapy, or ART, which involves taking a combination of HIV medications every day.
 While ART doesn't cure HIV, it can help people who have the virus to live longer and reduces the risk of transmission.

 Over the last decade, health officials have advocated for the use of PrEP, a life-saving daily pill that is 99% effective at preventing HIV infections.
-Some health insurance providers didn't cover the cost of treatment until a federal guidance mandated last month that all providers cover it.
-Still, the treatment, which can cost upwards of $1,800 per month to the uninsured, remains out of reach to people who don't have access to healthcare coverage.
+Some health insurance providers didn't cover the cost of treatment and the treatment, which can cost upwards of $1,800 per month to the uninsured, remains out of reach to people who don't have access to healthcare coverage.

 "We don't have universal health insurance in the United States," James Krellenstein of the advocacy group PrEP4All told NPR.
 "So the real challenge today, the next challenge in PrEP access, is going to figure out what policies the CDC and the Department of Health and Human Services can put into place to ensure that those people can also access PrEP as easily as people with insurance."